- How to Choose a Program

 Learn about the intricacies of memory, home, belonging, and uprootedness as you examine the complex ties between North African immigrant communities in France and their country of origin.

-Starting in fall 2013, the program will travel to Tunisia to enlarge students’ understanding of the enduring impact of French colonial legacy in North Africa and the transformations of postcolonial consciousness in the aftermath of the Arab Spring.
+The program will travel to Tunisia to enlarge students’ understanding of the enduring impact of French colonial legacy in North Africa and the transformations of postcolonial consciousness in the aftermath of the Arab Spring.
 The program will take advantage of the networks and contacts SIT Study Abroad already has in Tunisia.

 Students will visit media outlets such as a French-broadcasting radio station and the headquarters of a daily Tunisian newspaper that publishes in French.
 Students will also attend lectures on the pedagogy of Francophone culture and tour Tunis medina, Carthage archaeological park, and Le Bardo Museum.